Understanding Your Salary Potential as a Speech Pathologist

 Speech Pathologist Salary Data by Location

 By far, location has the greatest impact on your salary potential.
-Where demand is higher, salaries will be higher as well; this is true in every field.
+Where demand is higher, salaries will be higher as well.
 Typically, you can earn more money living in a large city.
 The larger the population, the larger potential for patients needing a speech pathologist.
 The metropolitan areas with the highest mean salaries for speech pathologists are: